A Place of Healing — A Place of Hope

 Helping families not only survive, but thrive.

 Counselors at The Healing Tree are uniquely qualified to help children who have experienced abuse heal.
-Recognized as one of Florida’s premier providers for counseling children who have experienced trauma from abuse, our licensed counselors combine their expertise with warmth and compassion to facilitate the healing process.
+Recognized as one of Florida’s premier providers for counseling children who have experienced trauma from abuse, our highly qualified therapists combine their expertise with warmth and compassion to facilitate the healing process.

 Non-offending caregivers of children surviving sexual and physical abuse, as well as offending caregivers of those surviving physical abuse are provided evidence-based treatment that supports the whole family.
-Licensed counselors help caregivers learn how to support their child, process their own feelings associated with the abuse and strengthen their communication within the family.
+Highly trained therapists help caregivers learn how to support their child, process their own feelings associated with the abuse and strengthen their communication within the family.

-Children ages 3 to 5 at The Healing Tree will find that healing includes dolls, toys and imagination.
-The Orange Playhouse, a state-of-the-art program using play therapy techniques, is specifically designed to help children who have been abused.
+Unique child-centered therapy: Children ages 3 to 5 at The Healing Tree will find that healing includes dolls, toys, and imagination.
 Children often do not know the words to express what happened to them or how they are feeling.
-Counselors trained in play therapy techniques use sand trays, puppets, dolls, drawing and other child-centered activities to allow kids to express themselves in the language that is appropriate for them — the language of play!
+Counselors trained in play therapy techniques use sand trays, puppets, dolls, drawing and other child-centered activities to allow kids to express themselves in the language that is appropriate for them – the language of play!
+Therapists utilize art, games, and engaging activities to work with older children and teens who have experienced abuse.
+Children like coming to The Healing Tree because the interventions used are designed with an understanding of how youth develop, learn, cope, and grow.

-The Healing Tree conducts a mental health and family dynamics assessment on all clients to determine their specific therapeutic needs.
-Individual, group and family therapy are available and clients typically attend weekly sessions.
-Coordinated services allow caregivers to receive treatment at the same time as their children.
+Evidence-based treatment: The Healing Tree conducts a mental health and family dynamics assessment on all clients to determine their specific therapeutic needs.
+Individual, group and family therapy are available, and clients typically attend weekly sessions.

 Both TF-CBT and AF-CBT help children address their fears and decrease symptoms associated with their abuse.
 Children are provided with tools to increase their coping skills and better manage their feelings and behaviors.
 The therapists help youth heal from the trauma and regain trust in their own well-being and caregivers.
 The whole family learns how to function better.